mailslurp/mailslurp-client/docs-markdown/classes/EmailVerificationControllerApi.md

 ▸ **validateEmailAddressList**(`requestParameters`, `initOverrides?`): `Promise`<[`ValidateEmailAddressListResult`](../interfaces/ValidateEmailAddressListResult.md)\>

+Verify a list of email addresses is valid and can be contacted.
 Validate a list of email addresses.
 Per unit billing.
 See your plan for pricing.

 #### Parameters